qmlbook/qt6book/docs/ch17-extensions/using-fileio.md

 # Using FileIO

-Now we can use our newly created file to access some nice data.
-For this example, we want to read some city data in a JSON format and display it in a table.
-We will use two projects, one the extension plugin (called `fileio`) which provides us a way to read and write text from a file and the other one, which displays the data in a table (`CityUI`) by using the file io for reading and writing of files.
-The data used in this example is in the `cities.json` file.
+Now we can use our newly created file to access some data.
+In this example, we will some city data in a JSON format and display it in a table.
+We build this as two projects: one for the extension plugin (called `fileio`) which provides us a way to read and write text from a file, and the other, which displays the data in a table, (`CityUI`).
+The `CityUI` uses the `fileio`extension for reading and writing files.

 ![image](./images/cityui_mock.png)

-JSON is just text, which is formatted in such a way that it can be converted into a valid JS object/array and back to the text.
-We use our `FileIO` to read the JSON formatted data and convert it into a JS object using `JSON.parse()`.
+JSON data is just text that is formatted in such a way that it can be converted into a valid JS object/array and back to text.
+We use our `FileIO` to read the JSON formatted data and convert it into a JS object using the built in Javascript function `JSON.parse()`.
 The data is later used as a model for the table view.
-This is roughly the content of our read document function.
-For saving, we convert the data back into a text format and use the write function for saving.
+This is implemented in the read document and write document functions shown below.

+<<< @/docs/ch17-extensions/src/CityUI/main.qml#readwrite

-The city JSON data is a formatted text file, with a set of city data entries, where each entry contains interesting data about the city.
+The JSON data used in this example is in the `cities.json` file.
+It contains a list of city data entries, where each entry contains interesting data about the city such as what is shown below.

 ```json
 [